YagmurSimsekk/MachineLearningProjects/README.md

 <div Align="center"><h1> <a href="https://shsarv.github.io/Machine-Learning-Projects/">Machine Learning Projects </a></h1></div>

-**This repository contains some of the machine learning projects that I have done while learning machine learning concepts.**
+**This repository showcases a selection of my machine learning projects, which I developed as part of my learning journey in the field.**

-Projects, including datasets, Flask applications, and APIs, are available here.
-Some projects are applicable with Docker.
+The projects featured here encompass a wide range of applications, including datasets, Flask applications, and APIs.
+Additionally, some projects are designed to be compatible with Docker.

 ## List of Projects
-* The Churn Project utilized the logistic regression to determine if a customer was likely to leave or not.
+* The Churn Project employs logistic regression to assess the likelihood of customer churn.
-* Credit rating determines if a consumer is likely to pay back the debt using decision tree algorithms like random forest and gradient boosting.
+* Credit rating project, which includes data, utilizes decision tree algorithm to determine the probability of a consumer repaying their debt.
+The dataset is also provided.
+* Neural Network project focuses on image classification and employs Convolutional Neural Networks (CNNs) to achieve accurate results.
+The project leverages popular frameworks such as TensorFlow and Keras to build and train these neural networks effectively.
+Additionally, pretrained neural networks are utilized, allowing for efficient transfer learning.
+The project also delves into the internals of CNNs, offering insights into their inner workings.
+Furthermore, the training process incorporates data augmentations, a technique that generates additional training data to enhance model performance.
+By encompassing these key elements, the project demonstrates a comprehensive exploration of image classification using CNNs and provides valuable insights into the intricacies of training models with various techniques and frameworks.
+* Alarm Detection System project addresses a prevalent challenge in healthcare: the occurrence of false negatives and false positives in ICU alarm systems.
+To mitigate this issue, the project employs Random Forest, a machine learning algorithm, and explores the application of different thresholds.
+This approach aims to strike a balance between correctly identifying relevant alarms and avoiding the misclassification of irrelevant ones.
+Notably, the project includes the provision of a dataset within the project folder for comprehensive analysis and experimentation.